microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 }
 ```

-##### ParseError(HttpResponseMessage) Method
+##### ParseError Method

 This method will parse the content of an `HttpResponseMessage` to return an `ServiceException`.
-It is used within [SendAsync(HttpRequestMessage)](#sendasynchttprequestmessage-method) when the [HttpResponseMessage.IsSuccessStatusCode Property](https://docs.microsoft.com/dotnet/api/system.net.http.httpresponsemessage.issuccessstatuscode?view=net-6.0) is false.
+It is used within the [SendAsync method](#sendasync-method) when the [HttpResponseMessage.IsSuccessStatusCode Property](https://docs.microsoft.com/dotnet/api/system.net.http.httpresponsemessage.issuccessstatuscode?view=net-6.0) is false.
 You can also use it to extract error information from `HttpResponseMessage` instances returned by `BatchResponse.HttpResponseMessages` when the `BatchRequest.ContinueOnError` property is set to true.
 More information: [Batch](#batch)

 #### Service Properties